pandas-dev/pandas/doc/README.rst

   itself and the docs in this folder ``pandas/doc/``.

-  The docstrings provide a clear explanation of the usage of the individual functions, while the documentation in this filder consists of tutorial-like overviews per topic together with some other information (whatsnew, installation, etc).
+  The docstrings provide a clear explanation of the usage of the individual functions, while the documentation in this folder consists of tutorial-like overviews per topic together with some other information (what's new, installation, etc).

 - The docstrings follow the **Numpy Docstring Standard** which is used widely